How do people live in Chernobyl? Is it possible?

 How do people live in Chernobyl

-Now in Chernobyl there are about 150 people, who are called “self-travelers”.
-These are old people.
+About 150 people live in Chernobyl nowdays.
+These are old people – Most settlers are of old age.
 They bring food and water from a clean area.
 But all these people grow vegetables on radioactive ground.
 And people do not have health problems.

 People who live in Chernobyl are not mutants